mvysny/karibu-migration/README.md

   * `setStyleName()` replaced by `setClassName`; `addStyleName()` replaced by `addClassName()`;
      `removeStyleName()` replaced by `removeClassName()`
   * `addStyleName(ValoTheme.*)` is generally replaced by `addThemeVariants(XYZVariant.LUMO_*)`
+  * **IMPORTANT**: The styles mechanism has been redesigned completely; read the Styles chapter for more information.
 * Children:
   * `removeAllComponents()` - replace by `removeAll()`
   * `addComponent()` - replace by `add()`